Eliastik/snakeia/README.md

 * Uses the font [Delius](https://www.fontsquirrel.com/fonts/delius) under SIL Open Font License

 ## Changelog

+* Version 1.4.2 (10/7/2019) :
+  - Added a labyrinth mode: it's now possible to generate mazes.
+The goal is to find the path to the apple through the maze.
+Levels of this type are also possible (to download later).
+  - Bug fixes and other adjustments.

 * Version 1.4.1 (9/29/2019) :
   - The movement of the Snakes is now animated;